moodymudskipper/nakedpipe/README.md

 ![Alt
 Text](https://user-images.githubusercontent.com/18351714/84393270-add85b80-abfb-11ea-8a7d-3ec4c8c59d55.gif)

+## Running partial selection

+It’s easy with standard pipes to run only the first steps of a pipe chain, by selecting them and running selected code.
+With *{nakedpipe}* the closing `}` is missing if we do the same.
+The addin “nakedpipe run incomplete call” allows one to run the selection after adding the closing `}`.

 ## Benchmark

 We’re a bit faster than *{magrittr} 1.5*, if you want to be even faster use `%..%` with explicit dots.
-Note that *magrittr*’s upcoming version is much faster than both, though keep in mind these are micro seconds and that the fastest solution is always not to use pipes at all
+Note that *magrittr*’s upcoming version is much faster than both, though keep in mind these are micro seconds and that the fastest solution is always not to use pipes at all.
+See below the benchmark using `{magrittr} 2.0`.

 ``` r
 library(magrittr)